AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 To implement a different reduction, replace the code block inside the lambda function with the operation that should be applied, being sure to return the value to be summed, minimized, or maximized.
-The reduction templates have a few different interfaces to accomodate a variety of reductions.
+The reduction templates have a few different interfaces to accommodate a variety of reductions.
 The :cpp:`amrex::ReduceSum` reduction template has varieties that take either one, two or three ::cpp:`MultiFab`\ s.
 :cpp:`amrex::ReduceMin` and :cpp:`amrex::ReduceMax` can take either one